Skip to main content

 The Department of English utilizes the Office of Digital Humanities.
 This center is especially active in the production of teaching and research materials, particularly those that are computer related.

-The Office for the Study of Christian Values in Literature was established in 1980 to affirm the importance of religious and moral values in the creation and study of imaginative literature.
+The Faith and Imagination Institute was established in 1980 to affirm the importance of religious and moral values in the creation and study of imaginative literature.
 It provides both a focus for activity and an encouragement to teachers, writers, scholars, and readers who believe in a value-centered literary tradition.

 The Writing Center is available to assist students and faculty in improving their writing skills.
 Graduate students benefit particularly from critical evaluations of drafts of seminar papers and theses, and those with advanced writing skills may serve as interns in the center.